 Although our research interests vary, we are a strong community of faculty, students, alumni, and friends who support each other in the classroom and in life after Ball State.
-We work closely with colleagues within the School of Physical Education and Sport Exercise—one of six academic units in the College of Applied Science and Technology.
+We work closely with colleagues within the School of Kinesiology—one of six academic units in the College of Applied Science and Technology.

 We welcome our alumni, retirees, and friends to continue to build relationships with us.
 Your expertise and support provide students with the confidence and connections to succeed within our program and beyond.
 Whether you share professional experiences with a class, establish a scholarship, or facilitate a partnership—our program is eager to connect you with students and faculty engaged in innovative research and study related to the field.
 Contact us to share your story and learn about program news and events.